wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

    > **IMPORTANT**: Ensure that you've backed up your entire database before proceeding

-3. **Execute Pre-Migration Script**: Navigate to the appropriate SQL scripts directory based on your database type.
-Run the `1.5.x-migration-before.sql` script.

-4. **Run Liquibase Commands with Docker**: To apply the database changes, execute the `docker-db-update.sh` script.
+3. **Run Liquibase Commands with Docker**: To apply the database changes, execute the `docker-db-update.sh` script.
    Please take a look at a list of necessary environmental variables listed here [env.list.tmp](../deploy/env.list.tmp).

-5. **Execute Post-Migration Script**: After applying the Liquibase changes, run the `1.5.x-migration-after.sql` script located in the same directory as the pre-migration script.
+4. **Execute Migration Script**: After applying the Liquibase changes, run the `1.5.x-migration.sql` script located in the sql directory.

-6. **Start the PowerAuth MUS Application**: Once all the database changes are successfully applied, restart the PowerAuth Mobile Utility Server application.
+5. **Start the PowerAuth MUS Application**: Once all the database changes are successfully applied, restart the PowerAuth Mobile Utility Server application.

 ## Database Changes - detailed description of changes above